pSub/weechat-correction-completion/README.md

 ### Setup:
 Add the template %(correction_completion) to the default completion template.
-The best way to set the template is to use the [iset-plugin] [1], because you see there the current value before while edit.
-Of course you can you also the standard /set-command e.g.
+The best way to set the template is to use the [iset-plugin] [1], because you can see there the current value before changing it.
+Of course you can also use the standard /set-command e.g.

       /set weechat.completion.default_template "%(nicks)|%(irc_channels)|%(correction_completion)"